Mount Sinai, New York: Suburban growth

 In the first half of the 20th century the pace of building slowed.
 Although large tracts of farmland persisted, there were small pockets of development around the hamlet.
 Examples of these are the "colony" of homes built off Pipe Stave Hollow Road, both north and south of Route 25A, and the scattered development on Mount Sinai and Chestnut avenues.
 During this time a community was mapped but never developed just south of Route 25A and east of Crystal Brook Hollow Road.

 It was not until the 1960s that housing developments began to occur as suburbanization spread eastward.
 Lands once farmed were now sold and developed into homes for new residents of Mount Sinai.
 This included the sale and development of the 404-acre Davis Peach Farm in the first years of the 2000s.

+Parks

+There are several community parks in Mt.
+Sinai including Suffolk County Chandler Estate Park, Little Portion Friary Preserve and the North Shore Heritage Park (aka Mt.
+Sinai Heritage Park).

-Geography
+Geography and climate

 Mount Sinai is located at 40.938532°N 73.018668°W (40.938532, -73.018668), bordering Long Island Sound on the North Shore of Long Island.
 According to the United States Census Bureau, the community has a total area of 16.6 sqkm, of which 15.5 sqkm is land and 1.1 sqkm, or 6.53%, is water.
 Mount Sinai is bordered by Port Jefferson to the west, Port Jefferson Station to the southwest, Coram to the south, and Miller Place to the east.

+Mount Sinai has a humid subtropical climate (Köppen Cfa).
+The average temperature throughout the year is 54.7 F, with the highest average temperature in July being 75.3 F, and January being the coldest month with an average temperature of 33.7 F. The annual precipitation is 48.50 in.